MariaDB Memory Allocation

 Now RAM is broken into pagable and non pagable parts; what parts can reasonably be non pagable?
-In MySQL, the innodb_buffer_pool is a perfect candidate.
+In MariaDB, the Innodb Buffer Pool is a perfect candidate.
 So, by correctly configuring these, InnoDB can run a little faster:

 - Huge pages enabled